Surprising Ways You’re Wasting Money on Your Car

 In most cases, lubricating a car’s chassis (the vehicle’s framework) is as archaic as the tune-up.
 The ball joints and other parts of modern cars are permanently sealed so there is no need for lubrication.
 Again, understand what year, make, and model of the car you have.
 One note: Trucks are different than cars.
 Some have grease fittings on ball joints and tie rods and may need lubrication.
 But late model passenger cars generally don’t need any lube jobs, says Perricone.

-Find out more things you should never do to your car.
+Find out 14 things you should never do to your car.

 Getting your engine flushed

 Yes coolants, often called anti-freeze, do need to be changed.
-(If necessary, follow our step-by-step instructions to change the coolant in your car.)
 But flushes can damage your car.
 To understand this, consider that flushes are often sold as a way to rid your engine fluids of dirt and other contaminants.
 The problem is that flushes can also damage the car, causing seals to leak.
 Cars don’t need flushes unless you have driven through high water or in other extraordinary situations.
 Again, checking your owners’ manual comes in handy because a 1978 pick-up truck, for instance, may need a flush, depending on many factors.

 Ignoring brake fluids

 Ever notice that headlights yellow and grow murky?
 That limits visibility especially at night and during dangerous driving conditions, which decreases safety.
 Don’t buy the ready-to-use headlight restoration kit or the at-home fixes detailed on the Internet, says Perricone.
 Any improvement from those fixes (that cost about $20) will only last a few weeks.
 Instead, go to a reputable service station.
-They will sand the lens, remove the damaged plastic, polish the surface, and retreat it with protective coating for about $100.
-Check out more headlight upgrades for style and safety.
+They will sand the lens, remove the damaged plastic, polish the surface, and retreat it with protective coating.